Digital Nomad Visa Spain

 Comparison: Applying from Abroad vs Applying Inside Spain

-RouteEligible forDuration (initial)Key differences / notes
+RouteForDuration (initial)Key differences / notes

 Required Documents for a Spain Digital Nomad Visa

-When applying for a digital nomad visa you will need to submit supporting documentation that shows your eligibility and proves your general circumstances.
+When applying for a Digital Nomad visa you will need to submit supporting documentation that shows your eligibility and proves your general circumstances.
 While exact requirements may vary depending on your situation, you will usually need to submit the following:

 • Your valid passport plus a copy